marcbachmann/node-html-pdf/README.md

   "zoomFactor": "1", // default is 1

   // File options
   "type": "pdf",           // allowed file types: png, jpeg, pdf "quality": "75",         // only used for types png & jpeg

   // Script options
+  "phantomPath": "./node_modules/phantomjs/bin/phantomjs", // PhantomJS binary which should get downloaded automatically "phantomArgs": [], // array of strings used as phantomjs args e.g. ["--ignore-ssl-errors=yes"] "localUrlAccess": false, // Prevent local file:// access by passing '--local-url-access=false' to phantomjs
+                           // For security reasons you should keep the default value if you render arbritary html/js.
-  "phantomPath": "./node_modules/phantomjs/bin/phantomjs", // PhantomJS binary which should get downloaded automatically "phantomArgs": [], // array of strings used as phantomjs args e.g. ["--ignore-ssl-errors=yes"] "script": '/url',           // Absolute path to a custom phantomjs script, use the file in lib/scripts as example "timeout": 30000,           // Timeout that will cancel phantomjs, in milliseconds
+  "script": '/url',        // Absolute path to a custom phantomjs script, use the file in lib/scripts as example "timeout": 30000,        // Timeout that will cancel phantomjs, in milliseconds

   // Time we should wait after window load
   // accepted values are 'manual', some delay in milliseconds or undefined to wait for a render event